Last updated on 2026-03-27

 - Product Developer: Oversee the development of fashion products from concept to production, ensuring quality and marketability.

-- Technical Designer: Work on the technical aspects of garment construction, ensuring designs are feasible and meet specifications.
+- Technical Designer: Work on the technical aspects of garment construction, ensuring designs are feasible for production.

 - Assistant Designer: Support lead designers in the creation and execution of fashion collections.